HomeBlogArizona Spousal Maintenance Guidelines (2026): Maricopa County Calculator, Rule of 65 and Duration

 How Clarity Divorce Helps

-Clarity Divorce automates the Affidavit of Financial Information — the document that captures the income, expense, and asset data central to any spousal maintenance calculation.
-Our AI-guided questionnaire walks you through every category in plain English, performs the math automatically, and generates a court-ready document.
+Clarity Divorce automates the Affidavit of Financial Information, the document that captures the income, expense, and asset data central to any spousal maintenance calculation.
+Our AI-guided questionnaire walks you through every category step by step, performs the math automatically, and generates a court-ready document.
 While Clarity Divorce does not calculate spousal maintenance directly, having an accurate and complete AFI is the foundation for any maintenance discussion, whether you are negotiating with your spouse or presenting your case to a judge.

 For a complete walkthrough of the Arizona divorce process from start to finish, see our .
 If you are ready to begin, .